ekasit-ja/pcj-django/README.md

     return 301 https://www.pcjindustries.co.th$request_uri;
 } # managed by Certbot
 ```
-6. restart nginx with `service nginx restart` and execute `certbot renew --dry-run` to check if renewal succeed or not.
+6. restart NGINX with `service nginx restart` and execute `certbot renew --dry-run` to check if renewal succeed or not.
 7. set job to auto-renew certificate by executing `crontab -e`. cronjob file will be opened
 8. then put `0 4 2 * * /usr/bin/certbot renew >> /home/ekasit/pcj-django/site/renew_cert.log 2>&1` on the last line. (it means every month, on 2nd day at 04.00, execute `certbot renew` and log it in that file either output is normal or error)

 ---

-### Before signing off
+### Before signing off & Every later update
-Do not forget to change `DEBUG=False` in `settings.py` and restart both services with `service nginx restart && service uwsgi restart`
+1. Do not forget to change `DEBUG=False` in `settings.py`

-### Every update
+2. execute `python3 manange.py collectstatic` (under virtual environment) to collect all updated static files
-Do not forget to `python3 manange.py collectstatic` (under virtual environment) and restart both services.
+3. and restart both services with `service nginx restart && service uwsgi restart`